adventure-collective/adventure-collective.github.io/README.md

 A project should be accessible and open for people to find out about & help with.

-We don't have to adventure in secret.
+We shouldn't adventure in secret.